roadrunner-server/roadrunner-docs/docs/en/kv/redis.md

 `idle_check_freq`: Frequency of idle checks made by idle connections reaper.
 Must be in the format of a "numeric value" + "time format suffix".
 A value of`0` is equivalent to a timeout of 1 minute (`1m`).
-A value of `-1` disables idle connections reaper.
+A value of `-1` disables idle connections' reaper.
 Note, that idle connections are still discarded by the client if `idle_timeout` is set.

 `read_only`: An optional boolean value that enables or disables read-only mode.
 If `true` value is specified, the